How to destroy your EMS equipment.

 It could always be worse!

-However, one group of active substances falls when cleaning EMS vests particularly negative on.
+However, one group of active ingredients is particularly negative when cleaning and disinfecting EMS vests.
 She owns next to the suspicion material damaging Proven properties toxic properties for humans and the environment.

 Quaternary ammonium compounds (QAV for short) are among other things contained as an active ingredient in traditional, common disinfectants – mostly when it is not an alcohol-based product.
 The most common are: